wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v1.4.3 =
-added WMS support for KML files, bugfix for defect routing link attached to popuptext
+added WMS support for KML files, bugfix for defect routing link attached to popup-text

 = v1.4.2 =
 fix for bug causing custom marker icons not to show up on certain hosts